Parse command line arguments from

 array containing arguments as

-falseif a response file could not be expanded.
+nullon success, or the first response file that could not be found

 buffer, ref Strings